Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Sandland-Fallout-4-SFW.md

 YOUR_DRIVE_LETTER_HERE:\Fallout4GAME

-If you already have a folder on your PC which has mods from another modlist such as W.O.D or your own collection, you can use this one instead of "YOUR_DRIVE_LETTER_HERE:\ModDownloads".
+If you already have a folder on your PC containing mods from another mod list, such as W.O.D or your own collection, you can use this one instead of "YOUR_DRIVE_LETTER_HERE:\ModDownloads".
 However, make sure it is easily accessable via Wabbajack by having it placed on the root of the drive.

 ## Setup your Antivirus
-Before you go down the route of "I don't have an antivirus" - you do, it's built into Windows.
-You need to exclude your Wabbajack folder and your Sandland installation folder from your antivirus' real-time protection stuff as it will likely interfere with your install and worst case, it can remove files, ruining your install.
-It can and will interfere whilst you are playing too, causing poor performance and obvious stuttering.
+Before you go down the route of "I don't have an antivirus," you do, it's built into Windows.
+You need to exclude your Wabbajack folder and your Sandland installation folder from your antivirus's real-time protection stuff, as it will likely interfere with your install, and worst case, it can remove files, ruining your install.
+It can and will interfere while you are playing, causing poor performance and obvious stuttering.

 How do I do this, you ask?
 Read here on how to do it for windows defender: https://support.microsoft.com/en-us/windows/virus-and-threat-protection-in-the-windows-security-app-1362f4cd-d71a-b52a-0b66-c2820032b65e

-For other AV's you will need to research yourself.
+For other AVs you will need to research yourself.

 ## Disable Overlays

 The Steam overlay is known to cause issues when using ENBs.
-I recommend you turn it off to be sure that it doesn't interfere in any way and you can do so by heading into Steam, right clicking on Fallout 4 in your game library and clicking Properties > General > Deselect "Enable Steam Overlay while in-game".
+I recommend turning it off to ensure it doesn't interfere in any way.
+You can do so by heading into Steam, right-clicking on Fallout 4 in your game library, and clicking Properties > General > Deselect "Enable Steam Overlay while in-game".

-This includes things like Overwolf too as it may cause issues.
+This includes things like Overwolf, too, as it may cause issues.

-Nvidia's overlay should be fine but if you want to be safe you can disable it too.
+Nvidia's overlay should be fine, but if you want to be safe you can also disable it.

 ## Set game language to English